Hunt for medical supplies creates marketplace of desperation

 “If it’s just going to be this sort of Darwinian free-for-all, like ‘Lord of the Flies’ … I don’t know what to say.
 It’s absolutely unconscionable.
 It’s unimaginable that this is where we are at right now.”

 Some states are working with private manufacturers to convert buildings so they can produce their own medical equipment.
-Maryland is among them, said Ellington Churchill, who oversees the state’s Department of General Services.

 LifeBridge Health is among those taking matters into its own hands.